Skyscanner/backpack-foundations/README.md

 ### `bpk-<android/ios/react-native/web>`

-These specifc packages target any tokens that are only applicable to them, e.g. breakpoints for web or elevations for Android.
+These specific packages target any tokens that are only applicable to them, e.g. breakpoints for web or elevations for Android.

 These packages inherit the `bpk-foundations-common` tokens and export them through each `aliases.json` file, so they can be added to the platform alongside their specific tokens.

 ### `bpk-svgs`

-This package contains all our svgs but just split from the main Backpack web repo.
+This package contains all of Backpack's SVGs, just split from the main Backpack web repo.

 ## Usage